lloydshanks/awesome-retail-technology/README.md

 > A curated list of awesome retail software, platforms, and conferences.

 Contributions to this list are welcome!
-Just edit the README.md (this document) and send the changes as a pull request.
+Contributions welcome!
+Read the [contribution guidelines](https://github.com/lloydshanks/awesome-retail-technology/blob/main/contributing.md) first.

 ## Contents
 - [eCommerce](#ecommerce)